BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 The typical dataflow of ChRIS is as follows:
 1. The user uploads their images (data) via the web interface
-2. The data is sent to the server labelled as ChRIS within the image
+2. The data is sent to the server labelled as ChRIS within the image and stored in the database
-3. The data can be saved in the database here (optional??? idk)
-4. ChRIS plugin???
-Research this
-5. The data is then sent from the database (or directly from server memory??? idk) to the MOC
-6. The MOC spins up a cluster.
-The user can specify what computing environment they want to use for their cluster.
-7. blah blah
-tbc
+3. When a user wants to run a job, the ChRIS server sends the data to the MOC.
+The MOC creates a container and pulls the ChRIS plugin (that corresponds to the job requested) and runs the job.
+4. The MOC communicates results to the server and the server communicates the results to the client

 # Vision and Goals
 We will be creating a plugin for ChRIS that enables end-users to do their image processing using FreeSurfer on Power9 computers in the Mass Open Cloud.